s-retlaw/l4srs/README.md

 a mini meterpreter that runs in a thread of the exploited Java app, and runs the LDAP and HTTP servers.
 This version servers both the LDAP and HTTP requests from the same port.

+You can run on multiple ports simultaneously to attempt to see what ports may be available for egress on for the target machine.